 Regular-status employees assigned to routinely work 30 or more hours per week are provided employer-paid insurance benefits.
+Coverage for new hires and rehires is effective on the first of the month following date of hire.
+If hire date is first of the month, benefits start first of the following month.
 Optional insurance coverage may be provided for eligible dependents at the employee’s cost.
 Dependent coverage is subject to timely enrollment, eligibility requirements and payment of premiums.
-For insurance questions, please contact HR.
+For insurance questions, please contact HR or visit the HR website.

 - health insurance